Big X (interchange): History

 Before construction of the Interstate Highway System in the Quad Cities, Illinois and Iowa highway officials disagreed on the proposed route numbering.
 The Illinois officials proposed overlapping I-74 and I-80 from their junction at the Big X through the heart of the Quad Cities to where I-74 ends in Davenport today.
 The central route would be flanked by I-280 to the west and I-274 to the east.
 Iowa officials proposed the route numbering that is in use today.
 In the mid-1970s, Illinois transportation officials again attempted to renumber the Interstate Highways through the Big X. They stated that renumbering the highways would reduce the usage of exit and entrance ramps thus making the interchange safer.
-In their proposal, I-280 along the southern edge of the Quad Cities would have became I-80 and the present I-80 would have been renumbered I-74.
+In their proposal, I-280 along the southern edge of the Quad Cities would have become I-80 and the present I-80 would have been renumbered I-74.
 Again, Iowa officials did not support the plan.
 The group from Iowa cited a reduction in accidents from 1973 to 1975 that coincided with the application of the 55 mph national speed limit as proof that safety had improved at the interchange.